The Micruitian Corner: Product Management Team

 Closing the retirement savings gap involves a lot of moving pieces across many different teams.
 At Micruity, the heavy work of connecting those pieces falls to our Product Management Team.
 They bridge the gap between clients and product, and transform the needs of our users into software solutions.

-For this installment of the Mircuitian Corner we sat down with two key members of our Product Team: Vanessa Khuong and Ellery Fuliere.
+For this installment of the Micruitian Corner we sat down with two key members of our Product Team: Vanessa Khuong and Ellery Fuliere.
 Both these team members have different – but complementary product experience that help drive our solutions engine.
 We asked them about their thoughts on product strategy, the relationship between product need and user experience, and the future of retirement income solutions.

 Vanessa Khuong